rjorton/OIE2023/README.md

 **Make sure you are logged into the alpha2 server with MobaXterm.**

-In this session, we will be using a set of Illumina paired end reads which were simulated from a hepatitis c virus (HCV) genome; these simulated reads were created using ART (Huang et al., 2012: [10.1093/bioinformatics/btr708](10.1093/bioinformatics/btr708)).
+In this session, we will be working with two sets of Illumina paired end reads which were simulated from a SARS-CoV-2 genome; these simulated reads were created using ART (Huang et al., 2012: [10.1093/bioinformatics/btr708](10.1093/bioinformatics/btr708)).
 The goal now is to align these reads to a reference genome sequence, with an ultimate goal of creating a consensus sequence for mutation anlysis.

 To start off, you will need to copy the data we need for the practical to your home directory.
 First change directory (cd) to your home directory